German University of Technology in Oman: International accreditation

 GUtech was the first private university in the Sultanate that received international accreditation for all Bachelor of Science and Bachelor of Engineering programs by the international Accreditation, Certification and Quality Assurance Institute (ACQUIN) in June 2009.
 ACQUIN is a non-profit agency committed to supporting the enhancement of quality standards for teaching and learning in higher education worldwide.
 It is a full member of the European Association for Quality Assurance in Higher Education and operates in Germany, Austria, Switzerland, Middle and Eastern Europe, North Africa, the Near and Middle East.

 The international accreditation of GUtech is an assurance that students are receiving a world-class higher education in Oman.
 It also means that graduates have the possibility to continue their studies at RWTH Aachen University in Germany or at any other university of their choice - depending on the individual entry requirements of the respective university.

 Organizational structure

 GUtech is owned by private Omani shareholders (OES), who are represented by the Board of Directors (BoD).
 The managing board of GUtech is the Board of Governors (BoG).
 Members of the Board of Governors are representatives of the shareholders, of RWTH Aachen University as well as of the governmental sector of both Oman and Germany.

 The rectorate, which is chaired by Rector Michael Modigell, manages the university.
-Armin Eberlein is Deputy-Rector for Academic Affairs, and Hussain Al Salmi is Deputy-Rector for Administration and Finances.
+Armin Eberlein is Deputy-Rector for Academic Affairs, and Dr.Hussain Al Salmi is Deputy-Rector for Administration and Finances.

 In 2018, a total of 180 academic and administrative employees were employed at GUtech.
 The majority of the academic staff – around 70% – comes from Europe.

 In May 2017, GUtech comprised four faculties: